CharlesEdosa/Data-Analysis-Portfolio-Monorepo/README.md

-# Data-Analysis-Portfolio-Monorepo
-A collection of data analysis and business intelligence projects using SQL, Python, Tableau and many other tools.

-# 📊 Data Analysis & Business Intelligence Portfolio
+# 📊 Data Analysis & Business Intelligence Portfolio(Monorepo)

-Hello!
 I'm a Data Analyst passionate about translating complex data into clear, actionable business strategies.
 This repository is a curated collection of my end-to-end data projects, demonstrating proficiency from data cleaning and wrangling to advanced analysis and final visualization.
 ## 🛠️ Technical Skills

 The tools and technologies used throughout these projects: